gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Faq-reindex-and-cache-gij-self-managed.md

 No. The Git Integration for Jira app is designed to do a full index.

 ## Is there a URL I can call to trigger fetch and re-index?
-Would be nice to add as service hook to GitHub/Gitlab.
+Would be nice to add as service hook to GitHub or Gitlab

 Yes  –  the following url can be used: